Shop and Save on New York State Health Insurance

 treatable infectionsA recent study shows that one in six of all cancer cases started out as preventable or treatable infections caused by bacteria, viruses, or parasites.
 Each year, these infections cause about two million cancer cases worldwide resulting to 1.5 million deaths.

 “Infections with certain viruses, bacteria, and parasites are one of the biggest and preventable causes of cancer worldwide,” said Catherine de Martel and Martyn Plummer of the International Agency for Research on Cancer in France.
-“Application of existing public-health methods for infection prevention, such as vaccination, safer injection practice, or antimicrobial treatments, could have a substantial effect on future burden of cancer worldwide,” they added.
+“Application of existing public-health methods for infection prevention, such as vaccination, safer injection practice, or antimicrobial treatments, could have a substantial effect on the future burden of cancer worldwide,” they added.

 The researchers used cancer-related data relating to 27 types of cancer from 184 countries.
 They found that about 16 percent of all cancer cases in 2008 were caused by infections.
 Not surprisingly, as much as 80 percent of these cases can be found in the developing world.